Why I'm building this.

 Today's AI game tools are pieces.
 Powerful, yes — but each one solves a slice, and most of them gate your creativity behind their platform's walls.
 You generate art in one tool, code in another, sound in a third, and stitch the results by hand.
 The seams cost you days of work per week.

 Corbsy Studio is the platform I wish existed.
 Open at the level of imagination — build any game you can describe.
-Opinionated at the level of infrastructure — Godot under the hood, six AI specialists in front of you, your own provider accounts powering the AI.
+Opinionated at the level of infrastructure — Godot under the hood, Mario plus 9 specialists in front of you, your own provider accounts powering the AI.
 Built so every game made on it makes the next one more possible.
 Owned by the creators who build on it, not by the company that hosts it.

 I'm not a software engineer.
 I'm a founder with a clear thesis, a working prototype, and a willingness to share the upside with the people who build with me.
 If that resonates, I'd love to have you here.